-Introduction
+1. Introduction

 Additive manufacturing (AM) is a class of manufacturing processes, that enables the creation of components, layer-by-layer using a high-energy heat source, from three-dimensional models.
-The unique characteristics of AM lead to various advantages when compared to traditional manufacturing processes [1], [2], [3].
+The characteristics of AM lead to various advantages when compared to traditional manufacturing processes [1], [2], [3].
 Despite these advantages, there is a lack of understanding surrounding the “process-microstructure-property” relationship in AM, leading to lack of opportunities in the design and optimisation of materials and manufacturing processes [4].
 In particular, components produced using AM methods are typically prone to the presence of microstructural defects, such as lack of fusion defects, gas porosities, solidification cracking and keyhole collapses, which pose risks in structural applications, especially when under cyclic loading conditions [5], [6].
 For these reasons, studying the “process-microstructure-property” relationship is vital to advancing the performance of engineering components.
 A part of the investigation of these relationships is correctly detecting and classifying microstructural defects from a variety of microstructural images.
-However, when done manually, the detection and classification of microstructural defects can often be laborious, costly and yield suboptimal results, suggesting the need for an alternative strategy to detection and classification [7].
+However, when performed manually, the detection and classification of microstructural defects can often be laborious, costly and yield suboptimal results, suggesting the need for an alternative strategy to detection and classification [7].

 Machine Learning (ML) is a brand of Artificial Intelligence that offers a solution to data analysis in the field of materials science.
 It focuses on pattern identification and cognitive acquisition concepts, which optimise performance criteria based on example data or past experiences [8], [9].
 In the field of AM, supervised and unsupervised machine learning methods have been used for a variety of microstructural detection and classification applications.
 For instance, it has been used to classify three types of pores in titanium and nickel-alloys, to classify powder-bed anomalies, and to detect porosities in aluminium alloy thin-walled structures [10], [11], [12].
 Deep Learning (DL), a relatively new subset of ML algorithms, have been pivotal in advancing the state-of-the-art across various domains, including speech and visual object detection and classification [13], [14].
 DL algorithms are more capable at learning complicated patterns from more complex datasets, leading to their increased use in materials science applications.
 For instance, it has been used to distinguish between metallic morphologies with dendrites and those without [15].
 It has also been used for lath-bainite segmentation in complex-phase steel, achieving an accuracy of 90% which rivals the accuracy of expert segmentations [16].
 Deep learning has also found use in the design of new materials and to link microstructural characteristics to the material’s bulk properties [17], [18].
 For an overview on the previous use of deep learning approaches in microstructural characterisation, the reader is directed to these papers for more information [16], [19].

+This paper builds on the work of Aziz et al. [REF] who used k-th Nearest Neighbours (kNN) and decision tree algorithms to classify defects found in a variety of nickel-alloys with 89.8% and 90-92% accuracy respectively [20].
 In this study, convolutional neural networks (CNNs) are used to automatically classify the different types of defects that are present in Inconel 713C alloy.

-This paper builds on the work of Aziz et al. who used k-th Nearest Neighbours (kNN) and decision tree algorithms to classify defects found in a variety of nickel-alloys with 89.8% and 90-92% accuracy respectively [20].
 It will outline the process to sourcing binary images of individual defects from metallographs of the alloy samples, the preprocessing that the dataset underwent, as well as the methodologies used for CNN optimisation.
-It will then evaluate the efficacy of neural networks as a method to classifying defects, comparing the network’s performance to that of the supervised machine learning methods used by Aziz. et al.
+It will then evaluate the efficacy of neural networks as a method to classifying defects, comparing the network’s performance to that of the supervised machine learning methods used by Aziz. et al. [REF]

-Methodology
+2. Methodology